About us – Caledonia Worldwide

-Established in 1996, Caledonia Worldwide is an independent specialist tour operator organising customised holidays for small group travel, family and singles holiday and educational school travel in Europe, Latin America and the Caribbean.
-We organise and promote culturally aware travel, and strongly believe that our trips provide a unique and authentic way to be involved with local people.
+Established in 1996, Caledonia Worldwide is an independent specialist tour operator organising enriching and unique holidays in Cuba and selected other countries.
+We organise and promote culturally aware travel for individuals and groups, and strongly believe that our trips provide an authentic way to be involved with local people and communities.

-Our small team of dedicated bilingual staff have travelled widely and we all love our specialist areas.
+Our small team of dedicated bilingual staff have travelled widely in Cuba and we all love our specialist areas.
 Read on to find out more about our team…

 Meet the team…

 Director Kath Bateman founded Caledonia in 1996 and still has a very active role in the company.
 As a linguist and avid traveller, Caledonia brings together many strands of Kath’s personal and professional interests.
-She is a Modern Languages and Tourism graduate and has worked as a tour leader and trilingual guide, ski rep and salsa teacher, cultural events organiser, salsa club promoter and English language teacher.
+She is a Modern Languages and Tourism graduate and has worked as a tour leader, ski rep and salsa teacher, cultural events organiser, salsa club promoter and English language teacher.
 She is also a qualified Blue Badge Scottish tourist guide, has lived and studied in France and Austria and has travelled widely elsewhere in Europe, Latin America and particularly in Cuba.
 Kath is still very much involved in the business and is as motivated by what Caledonia does as when she first set up the company in the spare room at home all those years ago.